-During the year ended December 31, 2017, permanent differences were principally related to \$0.9 million of recharacterization of prepayment penalties for tax purposes between ordinary income and capital gains, \$0.8 million of non-deductible offering costs and \$0.2 million attributable to U.S. federal excise taxes.
+During the year ended December 31, 2017, the Company increased the total distributable earnings (losses) and decreased additional paid in capital.
+These permanent differences were principally related to \$0.9 million of recharacterization of prepayment penalties for tax purposes between ordinary income and capital gains, \$0.8 million of non-deductible offering costs and \$0.2 million attributable to U.S. federal excise taxes.